MithishR/MithishR/README.md

 ###
 👋 Hi!
 I am Mithish!

-🌱 I’m a second year Computer Science major and a Data Science minor @ The University of British Columbia
+🌱 I’m a third year Computer Science major and a Data Science minor @ The University of British Columbia

 🔭 I'm interested in AI, Data Science, Machine Learning and Web Development